Program in Reproductive and Adult Endocrinology

 The Program in Reproductive and Adult Endocrinology (PRAE) conducts biomedical research and training as well as clinical activities in the area of reproductive endocrinology and adult endocrinology.
 Physician-scientists from all Sections and Units of the Program admit patients to NIH’s Clinical Research Center for research-directed, approved clinical protocols and see patients in the outpatient setting for protocol evaluation, follow-up, and consultations.
 The PRAE trains fellows in Adult Endocrinology as well as Reproductive Endocrinology and Infertility (REI), the former approved by the Accreditation Council for Graduate Medical Education (ACGME) and the latter by the American Board of Obstetrics and Gynecology.
 The Program takes three REI fellows (one in the military track) and two medical endocrine fellows per year.
 The medical endocrinology training program (The NIH Inter-Institute Endocrinology Fellowship Program) is a joint effort with the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK) and the National Institute of Dental and Craniofacial Research (NIDCR).
 The PRAE collaborates closely with the Pediatric Endocrine Fellows, and all three fellowships include rotations on the adult endocrine unit and joint conferences.
 Elective time has been added to allow the fellows the opportunity to obtain advanced degrees (e.g., an MPH, Duke University Program in Clinical Research).

 Lynnette Nieman leads the Section on Reproductive Endocrinology, which currently conducts a clinical and basic research program on cortisol physiology and pathophysiology.
 Previous studies with the antiprogestin CDB-2914 formed the basis for FDA approval of the agent as a morning-after pill in 2010; it was submitted to the EMA (European Medicines Agency) in 2012 for approval for the treatment of symptomatic leiomyoma.
 Nieman’s research interest in both adrenal and reproductive steroids dates to her initial work, in 1983, with the antiprogestin and antiglucocorticoid agent mifepristone.
 Since that time, her group has helped to develop diagnostic tests and their interpretation for the differential diagnosis of Cushing’s syndrome, including salivary and midnight cortisol, 8 mg dexamethasone suppression, the CRH stimulation test, the dexamethasone–CRH test, inferior petrosal sinus sampling, and high-dose Octreoscan and FDG-PET imaging.
 The work continues with current studies on F-DOPA PET and the use of mifepristone for the treatment of ectopic ACTH secretion.
 A database of Cushing’s syndrome patients has been constructed.
 Current studies explore aspects of glucocorticoid action and will continue.
 Nieman’s research has shifted away from the study of fibroids.
-It is planned that this Section will change its name to Section on Clinical and Translational Endocrinology to more accurately reflect current research emphasis.

 The Unit on Reproductive Regenerative Medicine is led by Erin Foran Wolff.
 Wolff is a 2010 PRAE REI Fellowship graduate and was selected by a formally constituted NICHD Assistant Clinical Investigator Search Committee in a competitive process.
 For her independent translational research, Wolff is working with the National Heart, Lung, and Blood Institute (NHLBI) under John Tisdale and with NICHD under Alan DeCherney.
 Her work aims to characterize the effects of stem cell therapies on the reproductive tract, with the long-term goal of developing cellular therapy applications for gynecologic conditions.
 Currently, the only option for women suffering from idiopathic premature ovarian failure/primary ovarian insufficiency or from ovarian failure resulting from chemotherapy or radiation is donor eggs from younger women.
 Recently, several new stem cell advances have been made that could be used in future to treat women with premature ovarian aging.
 Until recently, it was thought that female ovarian germline stem cells did not exist.
 However, such cells have now been isolated in both a murine and human models, using magnetic beads and FACS with antibodies against the germ line marker Ddx4, cultured ex vivo with mitotic expansion, and transplanted in murine and human xenograft models.
 Adult germline stem cells were able to enter into meiosis after transplantation back into a donor ovary, where they gave rise to offspring in mice.
 The goal of this project is to translate the technical advances in stem cell research into ways to help women with reproductive disorders.
 However, significant differences in reproductive physiology exist between rodents and primates (e.g., menstrual cycles and hemachorial placentation), which make it essential to perform proof-of-concept studies in a non-human primate to determine the viability of the approach for future human therapy.